Pre-College Online Program student in the dorm

 Residential students cannot enroll in online courses.

-NOTE: International students who need visa sponsorship to attend the Pre-College program residentially must enroll in a minimum of 1.5 c.u.
+NOTE: International students who need visa sponsorship to attend the Pre-College Residential Program on campus must enroll in a minimum of 1.5 c.u.

 Registration in a desired course is not guaranteed, and many courses fill up, so early application is strongly advised.
 Summer undergraduate on-campus courses are typically smaller in size and taught by Penn faculty, staff, and visiting scholars.
 Most classes meet two to five times weekly, Monday through Friday, and assign homework, research papers, midterms, and/or finals.
 Textbooks and additional course materials may be required for a class.
 Students are required to choose alternate courses when registering, as courses may fill or be canceled.
-Students are able to choose to take Pre-College Programs courses on a pass/fail basis, but they may not audit a course.
+Students can choose to take Pre-College Residential Program courses on a pass/fail basis, but they may not audit a course.

 Earn academic credit from the University of Pennsylvania